-10 Tips for Rainy Season in Texas
+10 Driving Tips for Rainy Season in Texas

 Even though Spring is considered the rainiest season, Texas receives a lot of rain in the fall time.
+Here are 10 driving tips for rainy season that we recommend to keep you and your vehicle safe.

 Whenever you’re driving in the rain make sure your lights and windshield wipers are on.
 If your lights and windshield wipers need to be replaced, please do so.
 If the rain is completely unbearable and it’s hard for you to see vehicles in front or around you, pull over to the side and wait for the rain to settle down.
 Turn your hazard lights on, this will give other vehicles a signal to know that someone is on the side of the road.